 So Now What?

 It's time to shift your focus from paid ads to an organic SEO strategy.
-If you are ready to start seeing results with organic SEO, begin exploring your options by taking a demo of Conductor and make the most of your organic marketing efforts.
+If you are ready to start seeing results with organic SEO, begin exploring your options by taking and make the most of your organic marketing efforts.